 Another common tequila myth is that it can be produced anywhere.
 Actually, an agave based liquor is only considered tequila if it comes from the Mexican state of Jalisco and a few other select places in Mexico.
 All other agave spirits are considered mezcal.

-There are also some major differences in the way tequila and mezcal is produced.
+There are also some major differences in the way mezcal and tequila are produced.
 Tequila is only made using one type of agave: the blue weber.
 Mezcal is made using over 30 different types of agave.
 In addition, tequila is steamed in ovens and distilled in copper pots while mezcal is steamed in underground pits, which helps give mezcal its distinct smokey flavor.

 Now that you know a little more about tequila, be sure to stock up and try some different brands to celebrate National Tequila Day.
 It is the perfect, refreshing spirit for a warm summer day.
 You may just discover that it is your new favorite drink.